-Either way, you spent an unhealthy amount of time staring at the reflected glow of a projector, and now, you’re worried about your eyes.
+Have you ever spent an unhealthy amount of time staring at the reflected glow of a projector, and now, you’re worried about your eyes?
 So, can projectors cause eye damage?
 Or are they a safer alternative to TVs?

 No, projectors aren’t harmful to the eyes unless you stare right into the lens.
 Blue light is the main culprit for eye damage resulting from glowing screens.

 Devices like laptops and TVs emit direct blue light into your eyes.
 Projectors, on the other hand, emit blue light onto a screen.
 So you only indirectly stare at the light, which poses nearly no risks to your eyes.